Park Contact[an error occurred while processing this directive]

 Vehicle Accessible Camping

-If no staff is available to help find a site, find an unoccupied site that has no camping receipt posted at the site.
-Pay for camping by self-registration.
+If no staff is available to help find a site, find an unoccupied site that has no camping receipt posted at the site and the host will come and collect your fee in the evening.
 There is no pay phone in the park.
 The closest store is in Powell River, approximately 10 kilometres away.